 The systemic risk buffer

 The purpose of the SyRB is to mitigate the possible adverse effects of identified systemic risks on the financial system and the real economy.
 If a macroprudential policy authority concludes that their level poses a risk to financial stability, the application of the SyRB will enhance the banking sector’s capitalisation and increase its resilience to adverse shocks.
-It can to some extent also help reduce the growth or concentration of the exposures concerned in banks’ balance sheets.
-However, this is not its primary purpose.

 The macroprudential authority may choose between the general and the sectoral SyRB depending on the specific sources of systemic risk.
 The sectoral SyRB can be applied to subsets of exposures that have a systemic dimension and thus constitute a risk to banking sector stability.
 EBA Guidelines (external link) set a common framework for determining subsets of exposures.
 According to these guidelines, competent authorities will define the exposure concerned on the basis of three main dimensions and, if deemed appropriate, three sub-dimensions.